nishantpoorswani/meta-radxa/README.md

 ## Serial Console <a name="serial_console"></a>

-The Serial Console on all 3 boards is enabled on UART-2.
+The Serial Console for RockPi-4 and RockPi-E is enabled on UART-2.
+The Serial Console for RockPi-S is enabled on UART-0.

 **Helpful Links:**